toobababar/langchain-python-script/README.md

 ## Project Overview

-This tool automates the process of **inference across multiple prompts**, taking input prompt files (`.jsonl` format) and returning structured responses in the same format.
+This tool automates the process of **inference across multiple prompts**, taking input prompt files (`.jsonl` format) and returning structured responses in the comma seperated value format.
 These output files contain both the original prompt and its corresponding LLM-generated response making them perfect candidates for supervised fine-tuning or instruction-tuning pipelines.

 ## Key Features

 - **Batch Processing of Prompts** using LangChain’s powerful abstractions.
 - Uses **OpenAI GPT-4o-mini** for fast and efficient inferencing.
-- **Output-ready `.jsonl` format** for model training pipelines.
+- **Output-ready `.csv` format** for model training pipelines.
 - Automates prompt response pairing for massive input datasets.
 - Fully configurable via `.env` and supports `LangSmith` tracing for evaluation.